garyjob/blog/drafts/2025-12-14-navigating-obstruction-and-completion-lessons-from-the-oracle-and-life.md

 Tying this back to the oracle, *Obstruction* and *After Completion* remind me to stop pushing against the current.
 Don’t force people or systems to bend—whether it’s farmers in Pará, cacao logistics, or my own stubborn memories and cultural baggage.
 Observe what’s happening and build around that.
 It’s slower, messier, more iterative.
 Technically, a pain.
 But honest.
 If disorder comes at the end, at least I didn’t force a square peg into a round hole.

 So, I’m wondering—how do you handle obstruction when it shows up?
 Do you push harder, or step back for the “southwest” path?
 And what about completion—got any ghosts or small wins you’re ready to let go of?
 Hit me with your thoughts.

-**Suggested Categories**: Personal Growth, Sustainability, Technology, Reflection

-I’ve woven in the family and cultural ghosts, keeping it concise while tying it to the theme of letting go.
-I think this feels complete now, balancing the personal with the practical.
-Looks done—want to publish?